jgscott/SDS323/slides/01_warmup/01_warmup.md

 Check the data to answer these questions:
 - Are cardiac events independent of sex?
-- Are cardiac events independent of sex, given diet?
+- Are cardiac events conditionally independent of sex, given diet?
+Hint: estimate P(cardiac event | Mediterranean diet, male) and P(cardiac event | Mediterranean diet, female)
-- Are cardiac events independent of sex, given hypertension status (htn)?
+- Are cardiac events conditionally independent of sex, given hypertension status (htn)?